-This article first appeared in the Summer 1985 issue of the Forward, currently the Christian Research Journal.
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in the Summer 1985 issue of Forward, currently the Christian Research Journal.
+The full PDF can be viewed by clicking here.

 This article hopes to shed some good light on the subject, and in the process provide a Christian evaluation of some New Age teachings and claims.

 The New Age movement is not impossible to describe, just difficult.
 It is a complex sociological phenomenon not unlike the proverbial elephant discovered independently by three blind men: one came upon his leg and described him as a tree; another got hold of his trunk and likened him to a hose; the third stumbled onto his tail and insisted he was like a rope.
 Things that may be true about parts of the New Age movement are not necessarily true of the whole.